100 Bureau Drive, M/S 4800

 Manufacturers deal with supply chain challenges daily.
 From the identification of new suppliers and materials through distribution to customers; manufacturers must remain strategic in their quest to increase visibility and mitigate risk.
 By assessing situations and implementing strategic solutions through collaboration with suppliers and customers, companies will develop a better understanding of the true total cost of their supply chains and achieve more consistent manufacturing growth.

-MEP's Supply Chain Optimization is a comprehensive program, facilitated through coaching, mentoring, and directing, that provides a roadmap to help manufacturers build dynamic supply chains.
+MEP's Supply Chain Optimization is a comprehensive approach to solving the challenges of U.S. manufacturers by utilizing tools based on a Theory of Constraints methodology1.
 Manufacturers can benefit from the program which promotes a better flow of production from suppliers to customers resulting in reduced cost, improved quality and shortened lead times.

 Executive Engagement - This series of working sessions focuses on the critical components required to create and implement a supply chain plan that delivers higher value, including profitability and satisfaction, for every stakeholder within the system.
 By the end of the program, executives will better understand cause and effect within supply chains and have a clear strategy for improving supply chain performance.